-Ella is Pybus is a principal consultant based in CEPA’s Sydney office, working primarily in the firm’s regulation & competition practice.
+Ella Pybus is a director based in CEPA’s Sydney office, working primarily in the firm’s regulation & competition practice.

 She has an in-depth understanding of issues related to electricity wholesale market design, having advised clients in Australia, New Zealand and South East Asia on the development of their market arrangements.
 She has supported the Australian Energy Market Commission (AEMC) in developing the detailed rules to implement the Retailer Reliability Obligation, a new mechanism to support reliability in Australia’s National Electricity Market.